tomwhite/mastermind/README.md

 The algorithm works as follows:

 1. The program maintains a list of constraints over the solution space of 6<sup>4</sup> = 1296 solutions.
 2. The first two moves explore the solution space statically.
-The idea is that moves with distinct colours are played, each of which differs in one position to a previous move.
 The moves are (where colours are labelled 0 to 5):
     * 0, 1, 2, 3
-    * 4, 1, 2, 3
+    * 2, 3, 4, 5
 3. The remaining moves search the space of remaining solutions.
 4. Each move and its associated score is used to constrain the solution space.
-5. Each move is compared to previous moves, and the _difference_ between it and each previous move is used to constrain the space further.

-Points 4. and 5. deserve further explanation.
 To understand how a score assigned to a move generates constraints, consider the simple case where the score is one white peg and no red pegs.
 For the example game earlier, the first move is `blue green purple orange` which gets a single `W`.
 From the point of view of the guesser, the `W` could be in any of the four positions: